briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Now that we have the timezone of each place, the sunset and sunrise can be found.
 Need to use another API - https://sunrise-sunset.org/api.
 In ViewModel, added structs and fetch function similar to time zone.
 Also created a similar display for sunset and sunrise times, to refer to in DetailView.
 Requires a function to convert GMT to TimeZone, refer to comments and documentation for more info.

+Formatting DetailView and the displays of sunrise, sunset and timezone (in ViewModel) for better UI.
+Formatted LocationView as well.

 ### Thank you for the extension!
 31st of May, 2023, 11:59pm